khonsulabs/bonsaidb-www/content/blog/2022-06-14-acid-on-apple.md

 instead of enabling `F_FULLFSYNC` (0x33) as we would expect from reading the publicly available SQLite code, we see 0x55 instead which is `F_BARRIERFSYNC`!

-Apple's provided SQLite binary replaces `fcntl(.., F_FULLFSYNC, ..)` with `fcntl(.., F_BARRIERFSYNC, ..)`, and it only uses `F_BARRIERFSYNC` when `PRAGMA fullfsync` is enabled.
+To summarize, Apple's SQLite doesn't use `F_BARRIERFSYNC` or `F_FULLFSYNC` by default, and it replaces `fcntl(.., F_FULLFSYNC, ..)` with `fcntl(.., F_BARRIERFSYNC, ..)` when `PRAGMA fullfsync` is enabled.

 ## {{ anchor(text = "Conclusion: Build SQLite yourself if ACID is important on macOS" )}}

 As Apple's own documentation states, the only way to provide truly durable writes is to use `F_FULLFSYNC`.
-Despite this, the bundled version of SQLite replaces `F_FULLFSYNC` with `F_BARRIERFSYNC` and the only way to enable `F_FULLFSYNC` is to compile your own version of SQLite.
+Despite this, the bundled version of SQLite replaces `F_FULLFSYNC` with `F_BARRIERFSYNC` and the only way to enable `F_FULLFSYNC` appears to be to compile your own version of SQLite.
 The SQLite-maintained version will utilize `F_FULLFSYNC` when `PRAGMA fullfsync` is on.

-I did not test any of these findings on iOS as I haven't touched a debugger and my phone in many years.
-I suspect Apple doesn't maintain separate versions of SQLite for iOS and macOS, but because their version of SQLite is closed source, we cannot verify.
+I did not test any of these findings on iOS, as it's been years since I have tried doing any tracing on a device.
+I suspect Apple doesn't maintain separate versions of SQLite for iOS and macOS, but because their version of SQLite is closed source, we cannot verify easily.

-I understand the practicality of this change given the [performance characteristics of Apple SSDs][marcan_42], but I would have instead preferred Apple to replace SQLite's default behavior with `F_BARRIERFSYNC` and kept `PRAGMA fullfsync` untouched.
+I understand the practicality of this change given the [performance characteristics of Apple SSDs][marcan_42], but I would have instead preferred Apple to replace SQLite's default synchronization behavior with `F_BARRIERFSYNC` and kept `PRAGMA fullfsync` untouched.

 Regardless of what Apple chooses to do in the future, I encourage Apple to publish their versions of SQLite alongside their other open source repositories.